 Shunjuu Izakaya

-A classic Japanese izakaya known for its 20-year-old tare sauce and rare cuts like kanmuri (rooster comb).
+A classic Japanese skewers yakitori izakaya known for its 20-year-old sauce and rare cuts like kanmuri (rooster comb).
 Serious about yakitori culture while remaining approachable in price, making it a reliable choice for authentic skewers under S$50.
+This place is loved by many customers for its cozy bar atmosphere and expertly grilled chicken thigh.

 Yorimichi